 Discussion – The addition of a single online test to the MoCA improved categorization of individuals with ambiguous scores and a short battery of three CBS tests is a viable alternative to the paper-pencil tests currently used to monitor cognitive changes in older adults.
 This online testing battery may have significant consequences for care and quality of life in the aging population.

-Assessing an individual’s cognitive capacity is an increasingly important part of caring for the elderly.
-Cognitive capacity assessments are used to determine the level of care an individual requires and assessment results have legal implications for determining whether an individual is capable of making decisions about property and personal care.
+Assessing an individual’s cognitive capacity is an important part of caring for the elderly as such assessments are used to determine the level of care an individual requires.
 Full cognitive capacity assessments are difficult and time-consuming to administer.
 Shorter versions can be used to gain a snapshot understanding of an individual’s capacity and to efficiently follow cognitive changes over time.
 Long-term monitoring of cognitive abilities is important for identifying fluctuations that may require modifications to an individual’s care plan.
 Currently, one of the most widely used tests for monitoring cognitive abilities is the Montreal Cognitive Assessment (MoCA; Nasreddine et al., 2005).
 The popularity of the MoCA is largely due to how quickly it can be administered (less than 10 minutes) and its sensitivity to mild cognitive impairments, which is known to be higher than similar tests such as the Mini-Mental State Examination (MMSE) (Gluhm et al., 2013).
 The MMSE was developed in 1975 as an efficient way to routinely evaluate psychiatric patients (Folstein, Folstein, & McHugh, 1975) and is still used to evaluate cognitive states by health-care professionals around the world.

 One shortfall of paper-pencil tests like the MoCA and the MMSE is ambiguity about how to determine threshold (or ‘cut off’) scores (Nasreddine, Phillips, & Chertkow, 2012).
-For example, some studies have suggested that the threshold recommended by the MoCA may not be valid in aging populations and should be lowered (Damian et al., 2011; Gluhm et al., 2013; Malek-Ahmadi et al., 2015).
-Ambiguity about how scores should be classified can result in inappropriate changes to an individual’s care.
-In one recent study, an online cognitive battery of two tests was used to improve the classification of individuals with ambiguous MoCA scores (Brenkel, Shulman, Hazan, Herrmann, & Owen, 2017), suggesting that these tests may be capable of a more fine-grained classification of cognitive abilities than traditional paper-and-pencil approaches.
+Some studies have suggested that the threshold recommended by the MoCA may not be valid in aging populations and should be lowered (Damian et al., 2011; Gluhm et al., 2013; Malek-Ahmadi et al., 2015).
+In one recent study, an online cognitive battery of two tests was used to improve the classification of individuals with ambiguous MoCA scores (Brenkel, Shulman, Hazan, Herrmann, & Owen, 2017), suggesting that these tests may be capable of a more fine-grained classification of cognitive abilities than traditional approaches.

 We used the Cambridge Brain Sciences (CBS) test battery (cambridgebrainsciences.com; Hampshire, Highfield, Parkin, & Owen, 2012) to extend this preliminary investigation and examine whether a more extensive battery of 12 cognitive tests can improve identification of individuals with cognitive impairments beyond the scope of traditional tests like the MoCA and the MMSE.
 The CBS test battery is a novel approach to cognitive testing and was developed based on standard neuropsychological tests.
-The tests are computerized and available online and comprehensive instructions, practice trials and ‘guided learning’ videos ensure that individuals are able to complete them without an examiner being present.
+The tests are computerized and available online and comprehensive instructions, practice trials and ‘guided learning’ videos ensure that individuals can complete them without an examiner being present.
 Additionally, the test items are randomized and difficulty levels scale with ability creating a unique set of stimuli for the participant every time it is taken.
 In this study, we asked which CBS test, or combination of tests, best categorizes individuals with ambiguous MoCA and MMSE scores.

 METHODS